 To work in conservation you must develop skills in the arts – the art of patience, tolerance, and optimism.
 These have not always come naturally to me but I‘ve learnt a lot over the years.
 Today, however, I’m going to tread a thin-ish line on behalf of the planet.

 I would first like to award full credit to those who have capitalised on the power of social media to make a living (even excelled); many empower young ladies to love their bodies, many advise fitness enthusiasts, and many provide healthy recipes, pro beauty tips, or outfit ideas etc. And by doing so they live a flexible life, doing what they love.
 It’s great 🙂

 These people who have, possibly quite unintentionally, built a large following and a positive reputation online have such a big influence on…the whole world really.
 Their reach is global.
 Unfortunately, every single day I see streams of images on social media of take-away coffee cups, smoothies with plastic straws, plastic shopping bags, and people standing next to wild, endangered (drugged) animals.
-These images glamourise such activities; activities that are unethical and unsustainable.
+These images glamourise such activities, activities that are unethical and unsustainable.

 We really need to start appreciating just how powerful social media is.
-All of us scroll through Instagram, instantly wishing for a coffee when we see a perfectly edited photo of a manicured hand holding a take-away mocha, or wanting to jump on a plane to Africa when we witness cute cuddles between human and lion cub.
+All of us scroll through Instagram, instantly wishing for a coffee when we see a perfectly edited photo of a manicured hand holding a take-away mocha, or wishing to jump on a plane to Africa when we witness cute cuddles between human and lion cub.
 But neither of these practices is at all acceptable anymore.
-And the simple matter is, there are no real issues with blogging about coffee, life-on-the-go, or wildlife encounters, but a little research and a little consideration for sustainable practices is all that is required.
+And the simple matter is there are no real issues with blogging about coffee, life-on-the-go, or wildlife encounters, but a little research and a little consideration for sustainable practices is all that is required.